How I Created a Scalable, Cross-Platform Tile System for a Better Shopping Experience

 This redesign focused on four key business objectives:

-• Meet Modern E-Commerce Expectations: Include key product details to align with user expectations and reduce friction in the shopping journey.
+Add important product details to align with user expectations and simplify their shopping experience.

-• Establish a Scalable Global Component: Develop a flexible tile system that can evolve with the site’s redesign.
+Develop a flexible, modular tile system that can change and grow with the site redesign.

 Navigating Challenges and Constraints

-While this redesign was a necessary modernization, there were several key constraints that shaped my approach:
+While this redesign was a necessary modernization, several key constraints shaped my approach:

-• No Budget for User Testing: Stakeholders weren’t willing to invest in new research so I relied on existing e-commerce standards and best practices.
+Stakeholders were not willing to invest in new research, so I relied on established e-commerce standards, competitor analysis, and best practices to guide my design choices.

-• Outdated Legacy Code: The old platform's messy code made even small updates difficult so we needed to start from scratch with a flexible, future-proof solution.
+The old platform's disorganized code made even small updates difficult.
+We needed to start from scratch with a flexible, future-proof solution.

-• Balancing MVP vs. Future Vision: Stakeholders had big ideas for new features but this phase needed to focus on foundational improvements.
+Stakeholders had ambitious ideas for new features but this phase had to focus on foundational improvements.

 How Competitive Research Led to Seven Key Tile Enhancements

-Since stakeholders weren’t willing to invest in new user testing, I relied heavily on competitive research and best practices to guide my decisions.
-Modern e-commerce sites have established clear patterns for product tiles so I analyzed competitors and The Baymard Institute catalog to find out what makes tiles effective, scannable, and conversion-friendly.
+Without budget for new user testing, I relied on competitive analysis and best practice research to guide the tile redesign.
+I reviewed top e-commerce sites and The Baymard Institute guidelines to identify what makes product tiles effective, easy to scan, and conversion-friendly.

 #1